milanglacier/nvim/README.md

 in visual mode, use `s/Z` is to be compatible with folding (mapping: `zf`) and `vim-surround` (mapping: `S`)

-9. You need to define your leader key before defining any keymaps.
+2. You need to define your leader key before defining any keymaps.
 Otherwise, keymap will not be correctly mapped with your leader key.

-10. Note that `tree-sitter` will turn `syntax off`, and `pandoc-syntax` and `pandoc-rmarkdown` relies on the builtin `syntax`, so we need to load `config.pandoc` before we load `config.treesitter`
+3. Note that `tree-sitter` will turn `syntax off`, and `pandoc-syntax` and `pandoc-rmarkdown` relies on the builtin `syntax`, so we need to load `config.pandoc` before we load `config.treesitter`

-11. `vim-matchup` will (intentionally) hide the status-line if the matched pair are spanned over entire screen to show the other side of the pair.
+4. `vim-matchup` will (intentionally) hide the status-line if the matched pair are spanned over entire screen to show the other side of the pair.

+5. There are two completion backends for `R`, `Nvim-R` and `languageserver`.
+`languageserver` provides completions mainly based on static analysis on your code.
+`Nvim-R` provides completions mainly based on querying the running R session.
+`languageserver` is more reliable to provide completions for code that is not evaluated, `Nvim-R` is more reliable to provide dynamic completions (e.g. column names of data frame).
+By default, autocompletion only uses `languageserver` source.
+If you want to get the completions from `Nvim-R` (e.g. you want to get column names of data frame), you can type `<C-x><C-o>` to manually invoke it.
+If you want to have `Nvim-R` enabled in the autocompletion popup menu, you can use this plugin: [cmp-nvim-r](https://github.com/jalvesaq/cmp-nvim-r/).